cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/ec2/index.html.md

 ## <a id='deployment-env-prep'></a> Prepare the deployment environment ##

-Ruby 1.9.3 is a prerequisite for the following steps.
-Install the `bundler` RubyGem first:
+Ruby 1.9.3-p327 and git (1.8 or newer) are prerequisites for the following steps.
+Install the `bundler` RubyGem after Ruby and git are installed:

 <pre class="terminal">
 $ gem install bundler